Skip to content

 The new "all regular drivers" rule.

-State Farm defines a regular driver as anyone who drives the vehicle more than once a month in a typical month, and lists examples in their public FAQ including spouses and family members (whether they live with you or not), roommates who regularly drive, teens and college students who use the car during breaks, friends or neighbors who give rides, and nannies or babysitters.
+State Farm defines a regular driver as anyone who drives the vehicle more than once a month in a typical month, and lists examples in its public FAQ including spouses and family members (whether they live with you or not), roommates who regularly drive, teens and college students who use the car during breaks, friends or neighbors who give rides, and nannies or babysitters.

 The shift in policy language is meaningful.
 The contract you signed five years ago and the contract being offered today are not the same on the question of who must be disclosed.